INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

   <li><strong>Outlier Detection:</strong> There are countries in the middle of a ‘yellow sea’ that are darker in color, why are these countries different than their neighbors? </li>
 </ul>

+<h3>Trust vs. Knowledge</h3>
+<p>We were able to analyze how technology literacy was correlated to the entity to trust based not he number of online connected devices that an individual owned.
+We learnt that respondents who owned more devices were more technologically literate (could explain more technology terms), and had fairly equal distribution of whom to trust, with resources on online safety, security and privacy.</p>
+<p>Respondents with highest literacy score, owned the max number of devices, and trusted Non-profit organizations like Mozilla and Consumer reports!</p>

 <h2>Data Attributes</h2>

 <h3>Privacy & Tech  Awareness Score Across the Globe</h3>